standard/standard/README.md

 *Note: `global` and `globals` are equivalent.*

-### Can I use a custom JS parser for bleeding-edge ES next support?
+## How do I use experimental JavaScript (ES Next) features?

 `standard` supports the latest version of the ECMAscript, including all language feature proposals that are in "Stage 4" of the proposal process.

-To support experimental language features, `standard` supports specifying a custom JS parser.
+To support experimental language features, `standard` supports specifying a custom JavaScript parser.
 Before using a custom parser, consider whether the added complexity is worth it.

 To use a custom parser, install it from npm (example: `npm install babel-eslint`)